parasol-framework/parasol/readme.md

 Parasol is an open source vector graphics engine and application framework for Windows and Linux.
 It features integrated support for SVG with a focus on correctness, and we test against W3C's official SVG compliance tests.

-Our integrated scripting language, Fluid, is based on LuaJIT and helps to simplify application development without compromising on speed or modern features.
-Alternatively you can integrate the framework with your preferred language if it supports linking with standard system libraries and C function calls.
+The API is written in C/C++ and is accessible as a standard library, allowing most popular programming languages to interface with it.
+Our integrated scripting language, Fluid, is based on Lua and helps to simplify application development without compromising on speed or modern features.
+Extensive API documentation is hosted at our website.

 ### Motivation